fruttasecca/concept-tagging-with-neural-networks/README.md

 are list of strings, meaning that, given sentence zero being "hi there", the first row of the dataframe will have the "tokens" entry equal as ["hi", "there"] and the "concepts" entry equal to ["0", "0"] (or whatever concepts they are mapped to).

+Some stuff needs cleaning up, like moving SVM data from src/dataset/svm to data/dataset/svm, this and a couple of utility scripts, like a script to go from 1 word per line .txt files to pickles, will be committed in short time.